akhilgit19/SAP/README.md

 14) User can open a maximum of 6 sessions.

+Log Off From SAP System

+System - Logoff
+Transaction Code - /nend
+Transaction Code - /nex

+/nend - Before log off , one confirmation pop-up appears.
+/nex -  Log off from SAP without confirmation pop-up.

+Note to change the theme setting, click on color monitor and clikc on options and click on them

 15) F4 Help -> It tells us what are the various possible values for any Input field.
     F1 Help -> It gives us the technical information of any field/column.